jas-fullstack/js_interview_problems/README.md

 ## Tips and Tricks

-- **Sub Array Tip:** Create two nested loops and use the `splice` method to generate all possible subarrays.
+- **Sub Array Tip:** Create two nested loops and use the `splice` method to generate all possible subarrays. see problem 5

 ---